-We hope you have all had a lovely summer holiday and are feeling refreshed ready for a new school year.
+It seems like have been away for so long, but, welcome back everyone to a brand new school year!
+We hope you have all had a lovely summer holiday and are feeling refreshed ready after our extended break!

-The children have enjoyed their first few days in school and we have all got back into the swing of waking up early and being prepared for the day!
+The children have enjoyed their first few days in school and we have all very quickly got back into the swing of waking up early and being prepared for the day!

 This term in Maths the children will:

 • Read, write and order numbers to 10,000 and determine the value of each digit